ashlykerkhof/MS2-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The game is mde for users to experience a fun and interctive experience, i want people to play the game and i want them to return and try and beat their old score.
+The game is made for users to experience a fun and interctive experience, I want people to play the game and i want them to return and try to beat their old score.